 The Lord’s Supper, consisting of the elements, bread, and fruit of the vine, is the symbol expressing our sharing in a memorial to His suffering and death, and a prophecy of His second coming, and is enjoined to all believers “until He comes” (John 6:48,51,53-57; Luke 22:19,20; 2 Pet.
 1:4; 1 Cor.
 11:25).

 All believers should ardently expect and earnestly seek the Promise of the Father, which is the baptism in the Holy Spirit.
 With it comes the infilling of power for life and service, and the bestowment of the gifts and their uses in the work of the ministry (Luke 24:49; Acts 1:4-8; 1 Cor.
 12:1-31).
 This experience may be distinct from and subsequent to the experience of the New Birth (Acts 2:38; 10:44-46; 11:14-16; 15:7-9).

 The church is the holy Body of Christ, the habitation of God through the Spirit, with divine appointments for the fulfillment of her great commission.
 Each believer is an integral part of the church, and their names are written in the Lamb’s Book of Life.
 (I Thess.
 2:4)

-The resurrection of those who have fallen asleep in Christ and their translation, together with those who are alive and remain unto the Lord, is imminent and is the blessed hope of the church (1 Thess.
+The resurrection to life of those who have fallen asleep in Christ and their translation, together with those who are alive, is near and is the blessed hope of the church.
+(1 Thess.
 4:16; Ro.
 6:23; Titus 2:13; 1 Cor.
 15:51,52).

 The New Heavens and New Earth

-We, as promised in the Scriptures, look for a new heavens and a new earth wherein righteousness dwells (2 Pet.
+As promised in the Scriptures, we look for a new heaven and a new earth where righteousness dwells.
+As followers of Jesus we will dwell together with God forever.
+(2 Pet.
 3:13; Rev. 21: l).